The Constitution of Trinity Memorial United Church

 b) Sign each page of the minutes

-c) Record the time, date and the place of the Board meetings
+c) Record the time, date, and place of the Board meetings

 d) State on whose authority the meeting has been called

-e) Record the name of the Presiding Officer and all those attending the Board meeting
+e) Record the name of the Presiding Officer and everyone attending the Board meeting

-f) Record items of business with paragraph heading for each reference
+f) Record items of business with a paragraph heading for each reference

 g) Take care to record all numbers correctly

 h) Take care to include all committee reports and other documents as an Appendix or they will be embodied in the minutes

 i) Ensure that all extraneous and irrelevant material is not included in the minutes